TickerSparkInvestor Intelligence

 Is Revolut publicly traded?

-No, Revolut is currently a privately held company, so there is no Revolut ticker on any public exchange.
-Revolut’s materials describe it as Europe’s most valuable private technology company, and I found no public listing or public parent company that would give investors indirect ownership through a listed stock.
+No, Revolut is currently a privately held company, so there is no public ticker and no exchange where retail investors can buy the stock today.
+Revolut’s own materials describe it as Europe’s most valuable private technology company, and its recent share-sale announcements are private valuation events, not public-market listings.

 When will Revolut go public?

-The most recent disclosed valuation is $75 billion from a November 2025 secondary share sale, up from $45 billion in an August 2024 secondary sale.
-That tells you the company is still using private markets to set price.
-Recent reporting has suggested a possible public listing in 2028 or later, but that is media speculation, not a company filing.
-For investors, the key things to watch are any IPO registration, changes in U.S. banking strategy, and whether Revolut keeps using secondary sales instead of going public.
+Revolut’s most recent disclosed valuation is $75 billion from a November 2025 secondary share sale, up from $45 billion in an August 2024 secondary sale.
+That tells you the company is still using the private markets to mark up value and reward employees and investors.
+For would-be shareholders, the key things to watch are any S-1 filing, a formal IPO announcement, and signs that the company is shifting from private growth mode to public-market preparation.

 Get AI research on any stock